 The coloration produced within the glass through the high temperature amberizing process arises from an exchange of metal atoms in the glass structure, resulting in a strong, permanent tint unaffected by exposure to chemicals or solvents and physical abrasion.
 Strongly heating amberized glass during subsequent glassblowing or forming operations can, however, greatly weaken or destroy the amber color.

 Unlike borosilicate glass NMR tubes, however, quartz NMR and EPR tubes consist of pure silica, and so cannot be amberized, because quartz contains none of the readily displaced metallic elements normally added when manufacturing glass from silica sand.
+Now available with Ultra-Thin wall NMR tubes.
 NorLoc™ caps sold separately, Amberized NMR tubes ship with economy caps.